 A page containing all the D and D links you need for message boards, other people's campaign's, FAQ's and anything else I can think of.
 Again, not updated as much as I would like for purely time reasons unfortunatly.

 And lastly we have the 'Quote of the Chapter'.
 This handy little feature helps us to remember which party member did something out of the ordinary, made an exceptionally fine comment, or simply earned a 'Mongo Mungy' (a derogatory term used for a fine display of stupidity, or incredulous behavior - the word originates from a campaign from long ago.)
 As you can see, most of the quotes shown are fine examples of our role playing skills, finely tuned with our detailed knowledge of the game, and mixed up with our own special brand of what we find humorous.
 Clicking this quote will also take you to the latest batch of chapters written.

 Our campaign originally started in mid 1999 as a 2nd edition campaign, but when the new 3rd edition rules came out, we changed over to them, converting our characters (who where approximately 6th level at the time) to the new rules.
 Chapter 39 is our first test of the new rules, and a grand time is had by all as we struggle with Attacks of Opportunity rules :p.
-The Group is made up of 7 long time friends, DM 'd by David Simpson, and we have played D and D in its various guises from 1st to 3rd edition for an average of 15 years each.
+The inital group was made up of 7 long time friends, and we have played D and D in its various guises from when we were teenagers, which for some of us, is a very long time ago.

 Each session we play is recorded as a Chapter, and the current Chapter is recorded down to the bottom left of your screen, along with the most recently completed journal entry.
 The rest of which will be updated as soon as I have time to do so.
 We play approximately twice a month, for 4 to 5 hrs a session, bar the following longer than normal sessions that can be found here.